Foster Care Funding and Federal Programs

 In most states, foster children are eligible for Medicaid cards which cover medical, dental, and counseling services.
 Foster children have the same minimum health benefits as children in the Aid to Families with Dependent Children (AFDC) program.
 Most federal funds for AFDC and foster children's health care come through Federal Medicaid (Title XIX of the Social Security Act).

 How Can Foster Parents Use the Funding?

 Foster parents receive reimbursement for the child's food and clothing.
 Some states provide a clothing voucher at the time of the child's first placement, while others provide clothing vouchers at the beginning of each school year.
 Foster parents may also receive subsidies by the state on a monthly basis.
 The amount of subsidies is usually based on the number of children being fostered in one home, a child's medical needs, and age.

-For more information on the specifics of foster care and the different types of foster care, you should contact a family attorney experienced with foster care issues.
+For more information on the specifics of foster care and the different types of foster care, you should contact a family law attorney experienced with foster care issues.
 A skilled attorney can walk you through the federal laws and help you decide your next step, should you be interested in being a foster parent.
-Start today with a free case review.